stanleyanthony/AdventureStore-Marketing-Campaign-Analysis/README.md

 1. To Increased Conversion Rate:

    **Goals:** Identify factors affecting conversion rate and provide recommendations
-          to improve it
+          to improve it.

    **Insight:** Highlight key stages where visitors drop off and suggest ways
           to optimize the conversion funnel

-2. To Enhanced Customer Engagement:
+3. To Enhanced Customer Engagement:

-   **Goals:** Identify the type of contents that attract the highest engagement **Insight:** Analyze interaction with various types of marketing contents for
+   **Goals:** Identify the type of contents that attract the highest engagement.

+   **Insight:** Analyze interaction with various types of marketing contents for
           enhanced decision making

-3. To Improve Customer Feedback Score:
+5. To Improve Customer Feedback Score:

    Goals: Identify common patterns in customer reviews for better/improve
-          decision making
+          decision making.

    Insight: Analyze customer ratings and feedback to identify recurring
           positive and negative feedbacks to enable products and service improvement